 Termination During the Probationary Period

 The decision of termination and the termination itself must take place before the probationary period ends.
-If action is not taken before this date, the individual is considered a regular University employee and performance issues are managed through the Progressive Discipline process.
+If action is not taken before this date, the individual is considered a regular University employee and performance issues are managed through the Corrective Action process.

 If necessary, a probationary period can be extended thus extending the evaluation process.
 Human Resources must be contacted in order to extend a probationary period and the employee must be informed in writing that his/her probationary period has been extended.